TrackGS: Optimizing COLMAP-Free 3D Gaussian Splatting with Global Track Constraints: Related Work

 Although NeRF and 3DGS can provide impressive scene representation, these methods all need accurate camera parameters (both intrinsic and extrinsic) as additional inputs, which are mostly obtained by COLMAP~\cite{colmap2016}.
 When the prior is inaccurate or unknown, accurately estimating camera parameters and scene representations becomes crucial.

 In earlier studies, scene training and camera pose estimation relied solely on photometric constraints. iNeRF~\cite{iNerf2021} refines the camera poses using a pre-trained NeRF model.
 NeRFmm~\cite{wang2021nerfmm} introduces a joint optimization approach that simultaneously estimates camera poses and trains the NeRF model.
 BARF~\cite{barf2021} and GARF~\cite{2022GARF} propose a new positional encoding strategy to address the gradient inconsistency issues in positional embedding, achieving promising results.
 However, these methods only yield satisfactory optimization when the initial pose is very close to the ground truth, as photometric constraints alone can only enhance camera estimation quality within a limited range.
-Subsequently, additional prior information on geometry and correspondence, such as monocular depth and feature matching, has been incorporated into joint optimization to improve the accuracy of camera pose estimation.
-SC-NeRF~\cite{SCNeRF2021} minimizes a projected ray distance loss based on correspondence between adjacent frames.
-NoPe-NeRF~\cite{bian2022nopenerf} utilizes monocular depth maps as geometric priors and defines undistorted depth loss and relative pose constraints for joint optimization.
+Subsequently, SC-NeRF~\cite{SCNeRF2021} minimizes a projected ray distance loss based on correspondence between adjacent frames.
+NoPe-NeRF~\cite{bian2022nopenerf} utilizes monocular depth maps as geometric priors and defines undistorted depth loss and relative pose constraints.

 Regarding 3D Gaussian Splatting, CF-3DGS~\cite{CF-3DGS-2024} utilizes mono-depth information to refine the optimization of local 3DGS for relative pose estimation and subsequently learns a global 3DGS in a sequential manner.
-InstantSplat~\cite{fan2024instantsplat} targets sparse view scenes, initially employing DUSt3R~\cite{dust3r2024cvpr} to create a densely covered, pixel-aligned point set for initializing 3D Gaussian models, and then implements a parallel grid partitioning strategy to accelerate joint optimization.
-Jiang \etal~\cite{Jiang_2024sig} develops an incremental method for reconstructing camera poses and scenes, but it struggles with complex scenes and unordered images.
+InstantSplat~\cite{fan2024instantsplat} targets sparse view scenes, initially employing MASt3R~\cite{mast3r_eccv24} to create a dense, pixel-aligned point set for initializing 3D Gaussian models and implements a parallel grid partitioning strategy to accelerate joint optimization.
+Jiang et~al.~\cite{Jiang_2024sig} develops an incremental method for reconstructing camera poses and scenes, but struggles with complex scenes and unordered images.
+SFGS~\cite{ji2024sfmfree3dgaussiansplatting} interpolates frames for training and splits the scene into local clips, using a hierarchical strategy to build 3DGS model.
+It works well for simple scenes, but fails with dramatic motions due to unstable interpolation and low efficiency.

-However, most existing methods assume known camera intrinsics and primarily concentrate on optimizing camera poses.
-These approaches generally depend on sequentially ordered image inputs and incrementally optimize camera parameters and scene representation, which often leads to drift errors and hinders achieving globally consistent results.
+However, most existing methods generally depend on sequentially ordered image inputs and incrementally optimize camera parameters and 3DGS, which often leads to drift errors and hinders achieving globally consistent results.
 Our work seeks to overcome these limitations.